mawenbao/niu-x2/README.md

 ### Navigation bar

-NIUX2_HEADER_SECTIONS: a list of links displayed on the fixed position navigation bar.
-Each link element is a tuple with the format `(link value, link title, link href, icon class) e.g.:
+NIUX2_HEADER_SECTIONS is a list of links displayed on the fixed position navigation bar.
+Each link element is a tuple with the format `(link value, link title, link href, icon class)` e.g.:

     NIUX2_HEADER_SECTIONS = [
          ("关于", "about", "/about.html", "icon-anchor"),